Tell Us About FreeeUp

 On the revenue side, make sure you have more than one source of revenue.
 I work with a lot of sellers that get suspended from Amazon, and their entire business is Amazon.

 This is one example, but like anyone in stock would tell you, you don’t want to put all your eggs in one basket.
-Really make sure you have multiple revenue streams as you grow your business instead of just growing your Amazon business.
+Make sure you have multiple revenue streams as you grow your business instead of just growing your Amazon business.

 On the products side, make sure you’re not just offering one product or one service.
 Make sure you’re constantly diversifying; offering new products and services.